satriotsubasa/SIM-Project-SatrioTsubasa/README.md

 1. Ability to connect to the GSM Network XL
 2. Display GPS and GSM Signal Strength
 3. Display GPS Location coordinates
-4. Establish a communication with Balen Server
+4. Establish a communication with Server
 5. Transmit data to the server
 6. Display data in a dashboard

 -----------------------------------------------------------------------------------------------------------------------------
 Addtional Challange on Part 3:
 1. Install Docker on Ubuntu Server
-2. Build Server with Docker Container on Ubuntu Balen Server using Python
+2. Build Server with Docker Container on Ubuntu Server using Python

 My Addtional Creation:
 1. Create UI with Visual Studio C# (.NET Framework)